tymyrddin/purple/source/docs/thirteen/checking-your-working.md

 programme include effects that may have other causes.
 None of this appeared in the assessment because none of it was examined.

-The steel-man of the disliked option, constructed properly: the programme has not produced the outcomes attributed to it and the renewal case rests on indicators that do not measure what they claim to measure.
+A steel-man of the disliked option, constructed properly: the programme has not produced the outcomes attributed to it and the renewal case rests on indicators that do not measure what they claim to measure.
 The strongest version of this argument runs as follows.
 The institution measures programme success by output metrics: advisories issued, partner organisations engaged, incidents